How to Actually Read and Play Piano Music

 The right hand treble staff is introduced first, but the left hand bass staff uses the same procedure and thinking process with its different spaces.
 After right and left hand letters and keys are learned, both hands play together.
 Later, timing is introduced, which is much easier after having learned to read and play the written music!

 The student uses the thinking process of using spaces to find the line – then in a relatively short time it will not have to be used at all.
-The spaces and lines and their corresponding keys will have been learned, and the student will be reading and playing written music!
+The spaces and lines and their corresponding keys will have been learned!

 Want to teach yourself or your child piano?
 Want to hit keys on a piano or actually read and play piano music that’s written?
-The Revolutionary Piano Method is a proven choice to successfully read and play piano music!
+PIANO Revolution is a proven choice to successfully read and play piano music!

 What Would the First Lesson for a Young Student Look Like?